Happy franchise employee celebrating

 Administering the right workplace survey can be a great way to measure employee engagement across the organization and better understand the different perceptions and experiences of employees at various levels.
 The results of these surveys can identify where you need to focus more attention and which engagement initiatives are achieving desired goals.

-• 85% of corporate franchise employees find their jobs and the work they do rewarding and satisfying, and 79% would recommend their company to a friend.
+• 84% of corporate franchise employees find their jobs and the work they do rewarding and satisfying, and 4 out of 5 employees would recommend their company to a friend.

 How Will You Measure Employee Engagement and Satisfaction?